unibe-geodata-modelling/2018-channel-evolution/README.txt

 + Tool 5: Grain-size distribution (over time) Grain-size distribution: this script deals with the different grain-size distributions generated at the output of the model.
 In total there are 9 different grain-size fractions.
 This script analyzes the absolute amount of every grain-size fractions and the relative distribution.
-Additionally, it calcu-lates for every grain-size column the highest value (for the absolute and relative value) per simulation
+Additionally, it calculates for every grain-size column the highest value (for the absolute and relative value) per simulation-

 + Tool 6: Comparison & synthetic input
 OUTPUT COMPARISON + SYNTHETIC INPUT: This script includes two additional tools.
 The first one is comparing two different